Visualising FFTs

 plot(x, what = 'all')

-corresponding performance statistics.
-This is also the default when
+visualizes a tree and corresponding performance statistics.
+This is also the default when evaluatingplot(x)

-plot(x, what = 'tree')
+.plot(x, what = 'tree')

-diagram of the selected tree (without performance statistics).
+visualizes only the tree diagram of the selected tree (without performance statistics).plot(x, what = 'icontree')

-plot(x, what = 'cues')
+.plot(x, what = 'cues')

-accuracies in ROC space (by calling the showcues()
+visualizes the current cue accuracies in ROC space (by calling theshowcues()

-plot(x, what = 'roc')
+function).plot(x, what = 'roc')

-comparison of FFTs and competing algorithms in ROC space.
+visualizes a performance comparison of FFTs and competing algorithms in ROC space.

 The other arguments of the plot.FFTrees()